KernelPanicOfficial/Rocabella/README.md

 Rocabella is written in Golang, a cross-platform language, enabling its use on both Windows and Linux systems.

-:warning: For Linux machine the module named `lnk`, it does not work!
+:warning: For Linux machines the module named `lnk`, it does not work!

 For command-line usage and examples, please refer to our [Wiki](https://github.com/nickvourd/Rocabella/wiki).